Here's A 10-Second Guide To What Traders Are Talking About Today

-Dave Lutz at JonesTrading has the things that traders are talking about today:
+Dave Lutz of JonesTrading has the top topics about which traders are talking about today:

-Good Morning!
-Futures are starting on the upswing, as tensions subside in Hong Kong, and Ebola fears subside in the States.
-Russell Minis are adding 40bp as animal spirits are alive in Europe, with the DAX adding 1% in heavy volume after their 3day weekend, as doves love the collapse in German Factory Orders.
-Eurostoxx are up 70bp, but FTSE is lagging, held back by the mining companies.
-Looking like a nice day in Brazil, as Neves forces a runoff in 3 weeks — EWZ marked up 6%, PBR 11% – Over in Asia, Nikkei added 1.1% as the Yen softened, Shanghai Remains closed, while Aussie lost 50bp as the Miners were under pressure.
-Keep an eye on the Yen, as we get the BOJ decision tomorrow.
-We have heavy Feds-Speak as well, with Bernanke and multiple FOMC speakers (No Janet) – but the focus will be on the FOMC Minutes Weds.
-This week also kicks off Earnings season, with YUM tomorrow, AA Wednesday, PEP Thursday, SWYFriday — but watch the Banks as they start reporting earnings next week (XLF a great Q4 performer, returning 9% on average the last 4years.)
-Watch for pre-announcements from the larger multi-nationals as the stronger $US is probably crimping sales overseas.
+Good Morning, and Happy Friday!
+Equity Futures continue to rally led by a 50bp pop in Smallcaps, the spark starting after the European Credit close yesterday and continuing this AM – Hong Kong’s markets reopened after China’s National Day public break as pro-democracy protests continued in the city but remained peaceful.
+Hang Seng managed a solid close in the Green (rallying 2%+ from lows).
+Over in Europe, action was quieted by Germany’s Closure today, the best performing market is Spain, Gaining back 1% of the 3%+ smackdown they saw yesterday.
+Banks from London to Brussels are leading gains on the ECB’s asset buying plans, despite UBS under pressure on chatter of a $US6B French Fine.
+Ukraine seems to be creeping back up the headlines, with news this AM the Cease-Fire in Ukraine is getting shaky — could weigh on Euro sentiment.
+All the Asian markets turned round – when we left yesterday, Nikkei futures were off over 1.5% – they managed to close solidly in the green.
+Taiwan the standout performer, where Taiwan Financial Supervisory Commission Chairman William Tseng will announce measures to boost the stock market as early as next week — Down under, Banks led Aussie higher, it’s first weekly gain in 5.

-Yields are slightly higher, but we have the $US retreating from 4Y highs — causing a tailwind for commodities.
-Silver and Copper are both popping, hopes of Asian growth as the PBOC had some dovish comments over the weekend, while we are seeing a early bid out of the Crude complex, despite headlines talking about a “OPEC Price War”.
-WTI is adding 60bp, lagging Brent slightly.
-Nat gas is retreating sharply, off 2.7%, almost feels like someone reversing the “growth off” trade we have seen with Russian Sanctions.
-Scheduled Catalysts today include Employment Trends Index at 10, the week’s largest POMO at 11, Treasury Sec Lew chairs Financial Stability Oversight Council Meeting and Fed’s George speaks later tonight.
-Watch for possible skews in the VIX today — the Calculation inputs are changing from standard 3rd Friday series to Weeklies..
+US and German Yields are on session highs, as investors rotate back toward Equities, and the Greenback is making gains against majors into our NFP print at 8:30 — Keep an eye on the HY market — HY22 managed another solid performance last night, that sector continuing to see inflows post Bill-Gross news.
+The stronger dollar is a headwind for commodities, but we do see industrial commodities outperforming — Copper, Lumber higher and Silver > Gold.
+The Energy complex is mixed, with Crude Oil off another 60bp, while flows are moving into Natty (Ukraine), gaining 2%.
+Scheduled Catalysts today include Employment report and Trade data at 8:30, Markit US Services PMI at 9:45, followed by the official ISM print at 10.
+There is NO POMO at 11, and we get the Baker Hughes Rig Count at 1 ahead of “Commitment of Traders” data at 3:30.
+The Brazil Election First Round will be on Sunday 5th October and we will get results by 4am on Mondaymorning (local) as most of the voting is electronic.

 Business Insider Emails & Alerts